andreasmuelder/statecharts.online/chapters/06-final-states-choices-and-history.md

 Used correctly, they can make your models more robust, interactive, and user-friendly — especially in systems where users pause, resume, retry, or take different paths based on conditions.

 In the next chapter, we'll explore how all these concepts come together in real-world patterns and best practices for designing readable, scalable statecharts.

+Ready to continue?
+Head over to [Chapter 7: Summary and Next Steps](chapters/07-summary-and-next-steps.md)